 - Customizable Billing:bottlenecks can be prevented by providing customizable billing options for customers.

 - Client Specific Rules:warehouse operations can be configured based on specific customers’ needs.

 - Open API:custom integrations and reports can be created as needed by connecting via API.

 Logiwa 3PL WMS is a groundbreaking software helps 3PLs reduce operational costs, provide visibility across the entire supply chain, and increases profit margins.
 Logiwa customers get up to 100% inventory accuracy and double the number of orders shipped thanks to improved efficiency.

 ShipEdge Warehouse Software

-One of the unique aspects of ShipEdge is its Billing features – which is set up in a way that requires 3PL customers to pre-pay for services.
-Because of this, 3PL warehouses can reduce cash flow issues and spend money where they need to.
+One of the more unique aspects of Shipedge is its automated billing feature, which is set up in a way that requires 3PL customers to pre-pay for services.
+This allows 3PL warehouses to reduce cash flow issues and enables them to spend money where they need to.
 The billing functionality keeps track of pre-paid balances and makes billing a worry-free scenario.
-All of the billing functionality is viewable by the end customer in a series of reports that are real-time.
+This is an all-in-one solution that is visible to customers in real time.